kensanata/spellcasters/Moroson.md

 without words.
 The spell lasts for 10min.

 **Wall of fire** (4) creates a stationary wall of fire 300ft wide, 30ft high and 10ft deep.
+This is enough for a circle with 50ft radius.
-No animal will cross it and any other creature doing so takes 2d6 points of fire damage.
+No animal will cross it and any other creature doing so takes 2d8 points of fire damage.
 This wall lasts for 20min or until dismissed.

 **Eyes of truth** (5) reveals all illusions, invisible things, ethereal beings, astral projections and whatever else there is.
 This